Build and Push to GCR Step Settings

 The GCR registry hostname.
 For example,

-us.gcr.io hosts image in data centers in the United States, in a separate storage bucket from images hosted by
+us.gcr.io hosts images in data centers in the United States, in a separate storage bucket from images hosted by

 The GCP Resource Manager project ID.

-The name of the image you want to built.
+The name of the image you want to build.

 Docker build tag (

 The name of the Dockerfile.
-If you do not provide a name, Harness assumes the Dockerfile is in the root folder of the codebase.
+If you don't provide a name, Harness assumes that the Dockerfile is in the root folder of the codebase.

-Context represents a directory containing a Dockerfile which kaniko will use to build your image.
-For example,
+Context represents a directory containing a Dockerfile that kaniko uses to build your image.
+For example, a

 COPY command in your Dockerfile should refer to a file in the build context.